 Check out the following 10 best stair lift safety features and benefits that stair lifts have to offer that make the lift safe for the rider to navigate:

-- Swivel seat – To ensure optimum safety, the swivel seat rotates so that the user can get on and off easily and quickly – and not dangling over the steps to do it!
-This feature is a significant advantage to those who struggle with balance problems as well as fragile or easily bruised limbs.
+- Swivel seat – To ensure optimum safety, the swivel seat rotates so that the user can get on and off easily and quickly – and not dangle over the steps to do it!
+This feature is a significant advantage to those who struggle with balance problems as well as those that have fragile or easily bruised limbs.

-- Seat belt – For an extra sense of security, a safety belt is to be worn during every trip up and down the stairs as one of the important stair lift safety standard to be maintained.
+- Seat belt – For an extra sense of security, a safety belt is to be worn during every trip up and down the stairs.

 - Plush, roomy seat – Selected to accommodate your size and weight, the stair lift seating is designed to be ultra comfortable for not only safety but also enjoyment during use.